Podcast 60: the lowdown on B2B messaging workshops

 We’ll also ask about logistics, such as how much time everyone can commit – our standard workshop session is four hours, but we can make it longer or shorter – and which time zones the attendees will be in.

-That gives us enough information to create and share an agenda for the workshop and to start on our pre-workshop research.
+That gives us enough information to create and share an agenda for the workshop and start on our pre-workshop research.

 For competitor research, we’ll analyse competitors’ websites to help us collectively determine any differentiators and USPs we can use during the workshop.